-UPDATED 10Jan2020 + video below: From everything that I see, modern kitchen and bathroom cabinet doors in many homes are in bad shape.
-It’s mostly because of bad hinges.
+From everything I see, modern kitchen and bathroom cabinet doors in many homes are in bad shape.
+It’s mostly because of bad European-style hinges.
 Doors sag, they hit each other, or they do a funny flip-flop when you move them, sort of like someone with a hip joint that gets thrown out of whack unless they walk just the right way.
-The really surprising thing to me is how many people put up with aggravating cabinet doors.
-This article is all about adjusting or replacing the kind of European hinges found on almost all modern cabinets.
+The really surprising thing to me is how many people put up with aggravating cabinet doors day after day, year after year.
+This article is all about adjusting or replacing the kind of cheap European hinges that cause trouble in so many modern cabinets.

 European hinges include built-in screw adjustments that allow the door position to be tweaked precisely up, down, left or right.
 It’s almost like adjusting the carburetor on a small engine.
 So, what happens when locking screws loosen, allowing the hinge adjustments to go out of whack?
 This is the main source of trouble with cabinet doors everywhere, but thankfully fairly easy to fix.